 Further, I accept any and all risk associated with the use of the Chemistry laboratory(s) and the equipment contained therein.
 I also understand that I am responsible for my personal property at all times.
-By signing this agreement I fully understand and consider it my responsibility to comply with the safety regulations outlined above.
-I hereby agree for myself, my family, successors, and assigns to hold harmless the University of Malaya (UM), Department of Chemistry of the University of Malaya, Faculty of Science of the University of Malaya, Lecturers, Laboratory Staff and assigns from any and all claims, causes of action, suits, liabilities, damages, losses, demands, costs, expenses or judgments for damages or injuries to myself or others arising from my participation in the lab, whether or not I consulted a medical provider as delineated above.
+By signing this agreement, I fully understand and consider it my responsibility to comply with the safety regulations outlined above.
+I hereby agree for myself, my family, successors, and assigns to hold harmless the Universiti Malaya (UM), Department of Chemistry of the Universiti Malaya, Faculty of Science of the Universiti Malaya, Lecturers, Laboratory Staff and assigns from any and all claims, causes of action, suits, liabilities, damages, losses, demands, costs, expenses or judgments for damages or injuries to myself or others arising from my participation in the lab, whether or not I consulted a medical provider as delineated above.

 Signature of the student: Course:

 Name: Lecturer:

 Matric Number: Session:

 IC number: Semester:

 Date:

-Provide the name and telephone number of two "Emergency Contacts" that can be reached during lab class times.
-Please note that your medical or physical condition may be released to the contact person at the time of the emergency call.

-Indicate the relationship to the person and also the telephone location (office, home or cellular).
-Please print clearly.
+Provide the name and telephone during lab class times.
+Please note the contact person at the time of the Indicate the relationship to the per Please print clearly. e that your medical or physicalle emergency call. al condition may be released l to

 Emergency Contact (Name) Relationship Phone

 Emergency Contact (Name) Relationship Phone

-11